-Tournament Type Advances To Special Considerations Qualifying Tournament League Tournament Super Qualifying Tournament Regional Championship Tournament A Team is eligible to advance to the next Competition tier from one of the first three qualifying, league, or super-qualifying Tournaments they attend.
+Tournament Type Advances To Special Considerations League Tournament Qualifying Tournament Super Qualifying Tournament Regional Championship Tournament A Team is eligible to advance to the next Competition tier from the first League Tournament they attend.
+Teams can only compete in one league, and therefore only one League Tournament .
+Qualifying Tournament Super Qualifying Tournament Regional Championship Tournament A Team is eligible to advance to the next Competition tier from one of the first three qualifying or super-qualifying Tournaments they attend.
 A Team may participate in more than three Tournaments in the same Competition tier but are not eligible for consideration for advancement or awards at Tournaments beyond their third.
-State or Regional Championship Tournament FIRST Tech Challenge World Championship Teams advance from a state or regional championship Tournament to one of the FIRST Tech Challenge world championships.
+Regional Championship Tournament FIRST Tech Challenge World Championship Teams advance from a regional championship Tournament to one of the FIRST Tech Challenge world championships.